lukazsdev/Horowitz/README.md

 ## Overview:
 Horowitz is a UCI compatible chess engine written in Golang.
 Available to play against on lichess [here](https://lichess.org/@/AlphaGooo).
 ## Installation:
-Only builds for Windows are available in this repository.
-To build locally on a different operating system navigate to the engine directory and run `go build`.
+Builds for Windows MacOS and Linux are available in the Releases page.
+To build locally using the source code navigate to the engine directory and run `go build`.